-How can anyone show up if they do not know about the event?
+How can anyone show up if they don't know about the event?
 The problem may not be the motivation to be involved but rather the communication of said events.
-Whether it will be running during the allotted group time or will be done outside of regular scheduling, passing the information along is crucial.
-Utilize telecommunication and send out reminder e-mails and phone calls.
-Update your website regularly.

 Ensure that your visitors have a good time and try to keep in touch with them afterwards.
-You can ask for their phone number to send texts and encouragement, like you do with the rest of the group.
+You can ask them to subscribe to your alerts and send them updates and encouragement, like you do with the rest of the group.

 Realize that you cannot do it all on your own.
 You can give out tasks to key people working in the youth group.
 Giving everyone their own task to do will both ensure that everything actually gets done and that it gets done well.
 You can assign titles to different jobs to make everything feel more official and professional.

 You can even delegate some of these tasks to the students themselves, which can help foster a sense of community.